justloop/mongodb-transaction/README.md

 ├── load_minimal: the minimal test package used for development ├── mongodb-linux-x86_64-rhel70-3.2.9: the mongodb configurations for 3 node sharding, this folder is assumed to be placed under /temp of xcnd9, xcnd10, xcnd11 servers
     ├── bin: the executables
-    ├── db: the db folders
-    ├── log: the log folders
-    ├── *.config: the configurations for different kinds of mongonode ├── start.sh: script to start all the mongodb instances in three servers ├── start_*.sh: script to start the different mongodb instance in localhost ├── stop.sh: will stop the mongodb processes for all three servers ├── benchmark: the folder to do benchmarks
+    ├── db: the db folders:(no need to modify or add anything) ├── log: the log folders:(no need to modify or add anything) ├── *.config: the configurations for different kinds of mongonode ├── start.sh: script to start all the mongodb instances in three servers ├── start_*.sh: script to start the different mongodb instance in localhost ├── stop.sh: will stop the mongodb processes for all three servers ├── mongo-single: the mongodb configurations for 1 node, folder is assumed to be placed under /temp of xcnd10 ├── mongodb-linux-x86_64-rhel70-3.2.9: the mongodb uncompressed
+        ├── bin: the executables: the executables
+        ├── db: the db folders:(no need to modify or add anything) ├── log: the log folders:(no need to modify or add anything) ├── set10.conf: the configuration for mongodb
+        ├── start_data.sh: the starting script
+├── benchmark: the folder to do benchmarks
     ├── driver_lib: the dependent jar libs
     ├── driver.jar: the compiled java files